IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Tested `inteldrive::driveTo(vec2...)`
   - Appears not to do anything

+### 1/27/22
+- Work lost
+#### Testing
+- Testing lost

+### 2/2/22
+- Added new parameter to `output` in `PID` of type `T` to transfer goal value
+  - Updated users to align with new definition
+  - Reasoning: displacement calculations require goal
+- Worked on `inteldrive::driveTo(vec2...)`
+  - Added some proper error calculation
+- Updated `stevensonvexlogo.png` to new banner
+- Made robot complete stop if no joystick input
+- Made rainbow effect in its own thread instead of main thread
+  - Reasoning: uicker changing rainbow
+### Testing
+- Noticed robot drift if no input is pressed
+  - Preferentially good/bad
+    - Momentum arguably intuitive however could be imprecise
+- Tested `inteldrive::driveTo(vec2...)`
+  - Still does not do anything
+    - Tolerance appears to be too low

 ## TODO
 - Need to add controller config to `README.md`
   - Create diagrams